 The Company was incorporated on 15 March 1995 under the Companies Act 1967 and was registered as a charity on 30 April 1999 under the Charities Act 1994.
-The Company has been accorded an Institutions of a Public Character ("IPC") status from 3 April 2022 to 2 January 2024 and subsequently has renewed its IPC status from 3 January 2024 to 2 September 2025.
+The Company has been accorded an Institutions of a Public Character ("IPC") status from 3 April 2022 to 2 January 2024.
+The IPC status has been subsequently renewed from 3 January 2024 to 2 September 2025 during the current financial year.

 The Company is a company limited by guarantee and the liability of the members is limited.
-Each member of the Company undertakes to contribute to the assets of the Company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, for payment of the debts and liabilities of the Company contracted before he or she ceases to be a member, and the costs, charges, and expenses of winding up and for the adjustment of the rights of the contributors among themselves, such amount as may be required not exceeding \$\$100.
-As at the reporting date, the Company has total of 9 members (2022: 6 members).
+Each member of the Company undertakes to contribute to the assets of the Company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, for payment of the debts and liabilities of the Company contracted before he or she ceases to be a member, and the costs, charges, and expenses of winding up and for the adjustment of the rights of the contributors among themselves, such amount as may be required not exceeding S\$100.
+As at the reporting date, the Company has total of 8 members (2023: 9 members).